Part Marking and Packing Operative

 Location: Denham

-A leading aerospace engineering manufacturer is seeking a Part Marking and Packing Operative to join its Assembly Manufacturing team.
-This position focuses on accurately marking components for full traceability and packaging them safely for despatch.
+A well‑established aerospace engineering manufacturer is looking for a Part Marking and Packing Operative to join its Assembly Manufacturing team.
+The role focuses on accurately identifying components for full traceability and preparing them for safe despatch.

-Marking components using ink marking and laser engraving.
+Marking components using ink and laser engraving methods.

-Packaging and labelling parts according to defined procedures.
+Packaging and labelling parts in accordance with set procedures.

 Interpreting drawings, route cards and work instructions.